svozza/node-rust-wasm-lambda/README.md

 ## Introduction

-This is a sample project for compiling a Rust module to WASM and using JCO to import it in Node.js AWS Lambda function.
+This is a sample project for compiling a Rust module to WASM and using JCO to import it in a Node.js AWS Lambda function.

 ## Prerequisites